instantOS/instantos.github.io/docs/programs.md

 ## instantWM

 The instantOS window manager.
-It supports both X11 and Wayland backends and features:
+It works on X11 and Wayland and features:

-- Persistent manual tree tiling, one-shot layout presets, maximized presentation, and floating windows
+- Tiled and floating windows with easy keyboard and mouse placement
-- Multi-monitor support with per-monitor configuration
+- Multiple monitors and tags
 - Scratchpad and overlay windows
-- Custom keybindings via TOML configuration
-- Custom modes (sway-like)
+- Custom keybindings and modes

-See the [instantWM documentation hub](instantwm.md) for all instantWM guides, including layouts, floating windows, overlays, keybindings, configuration, and IPC.
+See the [instantWM documentation hub](instantwm.md) for all instantWM guides, including layouts, floating windows, overlays, keybindings, configuration, and scripting.

 ## instantwmctl